Things to Consider Before Choosing a Drug Rehab FacilityYou are here:

 - Look for multifaceted treatment options – Each person responds to treatment differently, so you should seek a program that aligns with your needs and preferences.
 For instance, does the facility offer medication-assisted therapy, holistic treatment plans, secular or non-secular programs, or programs based on sexual orientation, gender, or other considerations.

 - Make sure you have an aftercare plan – You want a rehab program that will help you create an aftercare plan.
 Family support during and after rehab is crucial to successful recovery.
-If you don’t have a strong family support system, other support groups can be arranged to help you stay on track.
+If you don’t have a strong support system, other support groups can help you stay on track.
 You may want to enter a sober living facility after rehab if your home environment is not supportive.